Helen Hooker: Time in Ireland

 In 1933, Hooker met and fell in love with the Irish writer Ernie O'Malley, of whom her family did not approve.
-Despite that, the couple married on 27 September 1935 at the Marylebone registry office in London.
-The couple first moved to 229 Upper Rathmines Road, Dublin, and later relocated to County Mayo in the autumn of 1937.
-With financial assistance from Hooker's father, the couple rented, and then bought, Burrishoole Lodge in Curraunboy near Newport, County Mayo, with forty acres in Hooker's name.
+However, the couple married on 27 September 1935 at the Marylebone registry office in London.
+The couple first moved to 229 Upper Rathmines Road in Dublin and later moved to County Mayo in Autumn 1937.
+With financial assistance from Hooker's father, the couple rented and then bought Burrishoole Lodge in Curraunboy near Newport, County Mayo, with 40 acres in Hooker's name.
 She bought an additional 30 acres in 1942, which the family worked as a farm.
 They amassed an extensive art collection, which included works by Jack Butler Yeats, Evie Hone, Mainie Jellett, Paul Henry, Nano Reid, John Piper, Henry Moore, Amedeo Modigliani, and Georges Rouault.
 The couple had three children, Cathal, Etáin, and Cormac.
 By 1944, their marriage was failing, leading to Hooker requesting a divorce in late 1946 in the United States.
-They finally separated, and were divorced in 1952, and Hooker abducted two of the eldest children to Colorado Springs, Colorado without O'Malley's consent.
+They finally separated and divorced in 1952, and Hooker abducted two of the eldest children to Colorado Springs, Colorado without O'Malley's consent.
 Their youngest remained with O'Malley in Ireland.

 Hooker continued to be a generous patron of the arts in Ireland.
 In 1992, she donated a collection of 1,200 of her photographic works to the National Library of Ireland.
 The photographs were taken by Hooker and O'Malley, and featured ancient monastic sites, scenic views, and candid portrait photographs.
 Hooker established the O'Malley collection of paintings by other artists in collaboration with the Irish American Cultural Institution.
-Part of this collection is on permanent loan to the Irish Museum of Modern Art, and the other half with the Mayo County Council.
-She originally wished a museum would be built in Mayo to house the collection, but this did not come to fruition.
+Part of this collection is on permanent loan to the Irish Museum of Modern Art and the other half with the Mayo County Council.
+She originally wished a museum would be built in Mayo to house the collection, but it did not come to fruition.